-This feature was written by Leah Taylor the former owner and founder of http://www.sewbox.co.uk
+This guide to the essential sewing tools needed in a beginners sewing kit was written by Leah Taylor the former owner and founder of http://www.sewbox.co.uk

 Learning to sew can be a daunting experience, especially when you’re looking at buying your equipment for the first time.
 There are so many sewing tools available, it’s hard to know what you need, what’s nice to have, and what’s more of a hindrance than a help.

-I’ve put together a list of the 10 items I think are essential to any new stitcher.
+I’ve put together a list of the 10 items I think are essential to any new stitcher, your own beginners sewing kit.
 You can always add other items later, once you have a better feel for what you need and how often you’d use things.

 Oh, and I didn’t include a sewing machine but obviously that helps!!